-- 2. Request to have your official transcripts sent to the Admissions office. - 3.
+- 1. Apply for admission at Hawkeye. - 2.
+Request to have your official transcripts sent to the Admissions office. - 3.
 Meet basic skill competencies in reading, writing, and math.

 You can check the status of your application by logging into your Admissions Account.